jeffinjude/ecomm-order-processing/README.md

 This microservice handles the following modules :

 * List out all the orders available.
+* List all the orders by a specific order status - PENDING, CONFIRMED, SHIPPED, DELIVERED, CANCELLED
+* Get the details of an order.
-* Create a new order.
+* Create an order.
+* Update the status of order to permitted order status types - PENDING, CONFIRMED, SHIPPED, DELIVERED, CANCELLED.
 * Cancel an order.
-* Mark order as delivered.